vinhngx/aiperf/docs/cli_options.md

 The transport to use for the endpoint.
 If not provided, it will be auto-detected from the URL.This can also be used to force an alternative transport or implementation.
 <br>_Choices: [`http`]_

+#### `--use-legacy-max-tokens`

+Use the legacy 'max_tokens' field instead of 'max_completion_tokens' in request payloads.
+The OpenAI API now prefers 'max_completion_tokens', but some older APIs or implementations may require 'max_tokens'.

 ## Input Options

 #### `--extra-inputs` `<list>`